 The most common problem with homes for sale is water damage, and it is a problem that may not be readily apparent, but can have serious long-term consequences if it is overlooked.
 How do you avoid ending up with a home that has water damage?
 Where do you look for it?
 Is there a best place to even start?

 Homes can end up being damaged by water in any number of ways, through burst pipes, frozen pipes, overflowing or malfunctioning toilets and sinks, or other plumbing failures.
 Even failed window seals may be a source for water damage of the worst kind, the type that goes unnoticed for extended periods until it has taken hold and already caused a considerable breakdown.

 You should look for water stains, clear indicators of previous water damage.
 Since water problems do not magically repair themselves, then it is a sure bet that you still have a problem in the home, one that needs to be repaired before it has the chance to get worse.
 While sellers should disclose problems like water damage to a property, not all sellers operate with the same level of integrity.
 Do not allow yourself to get taken.

-Flooring affected by water damage may be warped or cracked, and carpets will have a distinct musty smell accompanying the, the type of smell that is instantly identifiable.
-Drywall may be stained, swollen, and / or soft to the touch.
+Flooring affected by water damage may be warped or cracked, and carpets will have a distinct musty smell that is instantly identifiable.
+Drywall may be stained, swollen, and/or soft to the touch.
 Metal surfaces will be rusted and corroded.
 In fact, almost every surface will react to water in some form or another.